MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterplugplaynotification.md

 A driver can register different callback routines for different event categories or can register a single callback routine.
 A single callback routine can cast the *NotificationStructure* to a [PLUGPLAY_NOTIFICATION_HEADER](ns-wdm-_plugplay_notification_header.md) and use the **Event** field to determine the exact type of the notification structure.

-> [!NOTE]
-> If the caller specifies PNPNOTIFY_DEVICE_INTERFACE_INCLUDE_EXISTING_INTERFACES, the operating system might call the PnP notification callback routine twice for a single **EventCategoryDeviceInterfaceChange** event for an existing interface.
+If the caller specifies PNPNOTIFY_DEVICE_INTERFACE_INCLUDE_EXISTING_INTERFACES, the operating system might call the PnP notification callback routine twice for a single **EventCategoryDeviceInterfaceChange** event for an existing interface.
 You can safely ignore the second call to the callback.
 The operating system will not call the callback more than twice for a single event.

 PnP notification callback routines should complete their tasks as quickly as possible and return control to the PnP manager, to prevent delays in notifying other drivers and applications that have registered for the event.